Red Fort: Modern era

-The Red Fort, the largest monument in New Delhi, is one of its most popular tourist destinations and attracts thousands of visitors every year.
+The Red Fort, the largest monument in Old Delhi, is one of its most popular tourist destinations and attracts thousands of visitors every year.
 It is a monument of national significance; each year on India's independence day, observed on August 15, the Prime Minister hoists the national flag at the Red Fort and delivers a speech from its ramparts, which is broadcast nationwide.
 The fort also appears on the back of the ₹500 note of the Mahatma Gandhi New Series of the Indian rupee.

 The Red Fort's architectural features are in varying states of preservation.
 While some structures remain relatively intact, retaining their original decorative elements, others have suffered significant damage, with inlaid marble floral designs removed by looters.
 The water features, once extensive, are now dry.
 The tea house, though not preserved in its historical form, functions as a working restaurant.
 The mosque and the hammam (public baths) are closed to visitors, who can only view them through glass windows or marble latticework.
 Walkways within the complex are deteriorating, and public toilets are available both at the entrance and inside the premises.
 The Lahori Gate serves as the main entrance, leading to a shopping area with jewelry and craft stores.
 The complex also houses a museum of "blood paintings," which narrate the stories of 20th-century Indian martyrs, alongside an archaeological museum and an Indian war-memorial museum.